Gyarbij/Macco365/README.md

 # Macco365
-Automated security assessment of Microsoft 365 tenants
+An Automated security assessment of Microsoft 365 tenants

-## Purpose
+## Objective

 To gain fast visability into the security state of Microsoft 365 environments for emergency onboardings and audits.